Parcel delivery by GLS

 Second delivery attempt

-GLS will undertake a second delivery attempt if no neighbour is able to accept the parcel and there is no Point Relais® nearby.
+GLS will undertake a second delivery attempt if no neighbour is able to accept the parcel.
 If you choose a redirection option, the course of action will be according to your individual wish for the next parcel delivery attempt.